Severe storms may pose a threat to solar eclipse viewers | KRDO

 The main threats associated with this system are a few tornadoes, damaging winds, and large to very large hail, according to the Storm Prediction Center.

-High cloud coverage is also forecast for much of the South and the Ohio Valley, posing a threat to optimal viewing.
-But clouds do not completely inhibit the experience.
+But even if clouds do roll in ahead of the storms and limit optimal viewing in Texas, they do not completely inhibit the experience.

-Different types of clouds obscure more or less of the sun and fill more or less of the sky to varying extents.
-So exactly what combination you have will change your experience.
+Different types of clouds obscure more or less of the sun and fill more or less of the sky to varying extents, so the exact combination will change viewers’ experience.

 A total of 32 million people in the US are located within the eclipse’s 115-mile-wide path of totality and will have the chance to see the cosmological marvel.